Andrea Farri

 Andrea Farri (born 11 February 1982) is an Italian film composer.

 Life and career

 Born in Rome, Farri is the son of actress Lucia Poli and the nephew of actor Paolo Poli.
 An autodidact, he started composing incidental music at 17 years old.
 He made his film score debut in 2008, with Matteo Rovere's A Game for Girls.

 In 2015, Farri won the Globo d'oro for best score for Latin Lover.
 In 2023, he won the "Soundtrack Stars Award" during the 2023 Venice Film Festival for Matteo Garrone's Io capitano.
+In 2024 he scores the music to Those About to Die directed by Roland Emmerich and Marco Kreuzpaintner.
+In 2026 he has been appointed as music director and composer for 2026 Winter Olympics' opening ceremony.